markadev/AppleII-Disk-Clacker/README.md

 |  U1       |  1  | DIP-8 Socket      | TE Connectivity      | 1-2199298-2      | 571-1-2199298-2      |
 |           |  2  | 20 Pin IDC socket | Wurth Elektronik     | 61202023021      | 710-61202023021      |

-In addition to these parts, you will also need a short length of 20 conductor 1.27mm pitch ribbon cable for the cable between your disk emulator and the clacker.
+In addition to these components, you will also need a short length of 20 conductor 1.27mm pitch ribbon cable for the cable between your disk emulator and the clacker.
 This is easy enough to salvage from old PC ribbon cables.

 ### Assembling